Everyone is concerned with “resume builders” these days, but what exactly does that mean? How can you build up your resume this summer?

 - Work experience does not have to be paid to look good on your resume.
 Ask family friends or other people in your network if you can spend a few hours or days watching what they do (unpaid), so you have a better idea of the profession.

-- Study Abroad (add to the Education section of your resume - WATCH FOR NEWS ABOUT THE SOA'S NEW STUDY ABROAD PROGRAM - COMING SUMMER 2023!)
+- Study Abroad (add to the Education section of your resume - the SOA Study Abroad launches this summer!)

 - Study and sit for the CPA Exam (if you are not doing the AU MAcc program and will have 150 hours)